Northern Vietnam: The Ultimate Guide to Exploring Hanoi on Your Own

 Public buses are the most economical option, but may require longer travel time and may not allow large luggage.
 If you are traveling light and want to save some money, there are several bus routes to choose from, such as Bus 90 and Bus 109.
 There are also minivans available from the airport, which are cheap but you will need to wait until they are full and may not be suitable for everyone's destination.

-In recent years it has become common to use Grab (an Uber-like service), which usually costs between 230,000 - 350,000 VND.
-However, this is not guaranteed to be the cheapest.
-If you're traveling during peak hours, it's often cheaper to pre-book airport transfers in Hanoi, either by asking your hotel or by booking online in advance.
-For example, for our new year trip to Hanoi airport, the Grab price was VND300,000, but the pre-booked price was VND260,000.
+In recent years it has become common to use Grab (an Uber-like service) to hail a taxi, which usually costs between 230,000 - 350,000 VND.
+However, this is not guaranteed to be the cheapest, so if you're traveling during peak hours, it's often cheaper to pre-book airport transfers in Hanoi, either by asking your hotel or by booking online in advance.
+For example, for our new year period to Hanoi airport, the Grab price was VND300,000, but the pre-booked price was VND260,000.

 Transportation within the city